jyhi/purl-workers/README.md

 }
 ```

-`statusText` and `location` are optional.
-However, returning a 3xx (redirection) status code without a `location` can confuse the client.
+`"statusText"` and `"location"` are optional.
+However, returning a 3xx (redirection) status code without a `"location"` can confuse the client.

 As a shortcut, for a simple `302 Found`, one can simply put the location (target) URL in the value; see [Examples](#examples).

 ### Direct Return

-Use `content` to insert a payload into the response.
-Meanwhile, use a non-3xx (non-redirection) `status` to make the payload meaningful.
-As `content` can only be a text string, for binary payloads, a Base64-encoded string can be used along with `contentBase64Decode` set to `true`, telling purl-workers to first decode it.
+Use `"content"` to insert a payload into the response.
+Meanwhile, use a non-3xx (non-redirection) `"status"` to make the payload meaningful.
+As `"content"` can only be a text string, for binary payloads, a Base64-encoded string can be used along with `"contentBase64Decode"` set to `true`, telling purl-workers to first decode it.
 For example, the following object creates a HTTP 402 Payment Required response with a Base64-encoded plain-text payload:

 ```json
 {